tgvaughan/icytree/manual/manual.md

 image".
-Once exported, the graphic can be loaded into vector graphics editing programs such as [Inkscape](http://inkscape.org) or [Adobe Illustrator](http://adobe.com/products/illustrator) for modification and conversion into other formats such as PDF, PNG, etc.
+Once exported, the graphic can be loaded into vector graphics editing programs such as [Inkscape](http://inkscape.org) or [Adobe Illustrator](http://adobe.com/products/illustrator) for modification and conversion into other vector graphics formats such as PDF and EPS.

+In addition, File-&gt;"Export tree as"-&gt;PNG/JPEG can be used to produce a bitmap image of the currently-displayed tree.
+Note that the resolution of the produced image is dependent on the current size of the browser window.

 Saving tree files
 -----------------